Little Joe's

-Little Joe's Italian American Restaurant was a historic Italian restaurant which once stood in the Chinatown district of Los Angeles, California USA at the corner of Broadway and College Street.
+Little Joe's Italian American Restaurant was a historic Italian-American restaurant which once stood in the Chinatown district of Los Angeles, California USA at the corner of Broadway and College Street.
 The area was once part of the city's Italian American enclave, which preceded Chinatown.

 History

 Italian-born Charles Viotto started a grocery store at the corner of 5th and Hewitt streets.
 After marrying Charles Viotto's daughter, Mary, Robert Nuccio took over that store, and in 1895 renamed it The Italian-American Grocery Company.

 In 1923, Robert Nuccio (the youngest of 12 children) took his children Chel and John back to Italy, to talk his family into moving to America.
 Before he left, he sold the grocery to his friends down the street, John Gadeschi and Joe Vivalda.
 They moved the grocery store to North Broadway in 1927.

 When Union Station began construction, the Italian immigrants building it began coming by the grocery store for lunch and John started making sandwiches for them.
 The rough-hewn nature of the Italian laborers was keeping the ladies away from their shopping, so John and Joe opened a restaurant next door.
 Now the men could get their lunch without disturbing the women at their shopping.

 When Italy sided with Axis powers in World War II, many Italian businesses changed their names; for example the Bank of Italy was renamed as the Bank of America.
 The Italian-American Grocery Company became Little Joe's, named after Joe Vivaldi.
 Little Joe's was not affiliated with any other restaurant of that same name.

 When Gadeschi's daughter, Marion, married John Albert Nuccio - Robert's son - the Nuccio family was once again involved with the restaurant.
 John, who had been in law school at USC before the war, went to work for his father-in-law at the restaurant after serving in World War II.

 The business remained under control of the Nuccio family until it closed in 1998.
 At the time of the closure, Little Joe's was operated by the third generation of Nuccio men: Steve, Bob and Jay.
 Jay went off on his own to open The Crazy Horse, a West Covina-based country-and-western bar and eatery.
 That left Steve and Bob to operate Little Joe's.